Sashidharr/Sashidharr/README.md

 - 👋 Hi, I’m @Sashidhar
 - 👀 I’m interested in Java
-- 🌱 I’m currently learning Automation
+- 🌱 I’m currently learning on Automation
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...